 I am a communications consultant working predominantly in the charity/international development sector.
 Over the past 6 years, I have enjoyed working with Mercy Corps Europe, Girl Effect and media and marketing agency, Buzzbar.

-Right now, I am proud to co-run Action For Sama – the impact campaign for Oscar-nominated, Bafta-winning documentary, For Sama, working alongside the filmmakers to turn the incredible worldwide reaction to the film into positive action for Syrian civilians.
+Right now, I am Co-Director of Action For Sama – the impact campaign by Bafta-winning filmmaker Waad al-Kateab.
+Working alongside the most inspirational team, our aim is to turn the incredible worldwide reaction to Waad’s Oscar-nominated documentary, For Sama, into positive action for Syrian civilians.

 It seems, no matter what I do, I always come back to the postcards.
 Never underestimate the power of a handwritten note.